tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 As always, what is "right" or "best" depends on your situation.
 As we said earlier, the concrete-abstract spectrum has tradeoffs on both sides - ease of understanding for ease of changeability.

 In the case of this problem, there are no upcoming feature requests I am expecting, so optimizing for change may be the wrong tradeoff.
-If I could develop a solution that was easier to write and is easier to understand by others.
-Even if I expected I would have upcoming changes, it would probably be better to wait unti I need to make the actual changes before I attempt generating abstractions on a hunch.
+If I could develop a solution that was easier to write and is easier to understand by others, that sounds like a win.
+Even if I expected I would have upcoming changes, it would probably be better to wait unti I need to make the actual changes before I attempt generating abstractions based on assumptions.

 The authors suggest developers are often too quick to add abstractions to their solutions.
-This comes at the cost of making the code harder to understand, and, possilby, developing against the wrong abstractions.
+This comes at the cost of making the code harder to understand, and, possibly, developing against the wrong abstractions.
+Even after reading the chapter, my Elixir solution still went for a more abstract solution, one that inadvertently hid some details about how the varations of the 99 Bottles song.
+While I feel like the solution I came up with is a nice mix of concrete and abstract, and I am happy with how it turned out, but I think I am suffering from "it's my code, so I think it's great" syndrome.
+Trying to see things through a more pragmatic lens (and heavily influenced by conclusions drawn in the book), I wonder if the addiction to multiple, small functions needs should be continued for new solutions.
+I will never no less about the solution than I do right now, so maybe I should just wait until I know more before I make more abstract assumptions.

+One chapter in, and [/99 Bottles of OOP/](https://sandimetz.com/99bottles) already feels like it will be taking me to a new stage in my programming life.
+I will leave you with a quote from the book:

+> As programmers grow, they get better at solving challenging problems, and become comfortable with complexity.
+This higher level of comfort sometimes leads to the belief that complexity is inevitable, as if it’s the natural, inescapable state of all finished code.
+However, there’s something beyond complexity—a higher level of simplicity.
+Infinitely experienced programmers do not write infinitely complex code; they write code that’s blindingly simple.